A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Observational sample from OGLE

-In order to identify the contact and near-contact systems among our MS binary sample, we use the morph parameter ($c$) introduced by \citet{Prsa2008} which quantifies the geometric smoothness of the light curve shape.
-The morph parameter is a continuous value in the range $0 < c < 1$; the smoother the light curve is, the closer $c$ is to 1. \citet{Bodi2021} calculated the morph parameter values for the above four categories of light curves in the OGLE-IV catalogue.
-They found that EW light curves have $c \gtrapprox 0.68$ (see their Fig.~1).
+Next, we filter the sample based on their morph-parameter value provided by \citet{Bodi2021} for the above categories of light curves in the OGLE-IV catalogue.
+The morph parameter quantifies the geometric smoothness of the light curve shape and is a continuous value in the range $0 < c < 1$; the smoother the light curve is, the closer $c$ is to 1 \citet{Prsa2008}. \citet{Bodi2021} found that EW light curves have $c \gtrapprox 0.68$ (see their Fig.~1), thus setting a limit of $c\geq0.7$ on the OGLE sample leads to light curves with smooth sinusoidal shapes.

-The light curves in our selected OGLE sample were visually classified with three labels: contact (C), non-contact (NC) and ellipsoidal (ELL) , where `C' largely correspond to EW light curves, `NC' can be either EA or EB light curves and `ELL' stand for non-eclipsing ellipsoidal light curves.
-Among our comparison sample, EW and EB light curves may tend to look similar except if the latter has distinctly different eclipse depths and are fairly wider.
-The high morph-parameter cut on the sample ($c>0.7$) ensures EA light curves to be removed.
-Fig.~\ref{P_c} shows the period-morph-parameter distribution of the OGLE comparison sample, which can contain both true and near-contact binaries.

-While our broad colour-magnitude cuts cause most of the eclipsing red giants from the OGLE sample to be removed, a small fraction of red outliers remain with $-3\gtrapprox M_V \gtrapprox -1.8$ and colours redder than $M_V \gtrapprox-0.195$.
-We hence refine the comparison sample by removing these red outliers.
-We also know from our theoretical population (which will be discussed in the later part of the paper) that the period range for our systems is between $0.5-4.5$\,d.
-The criteria for the OGLE massive near/true-CB population thus have : (1) $c>0.7$, (2) $0.5\leq P \leq4.5$\,d, (3) $M_V\gtrapprox-1.8$ and $-0.325\lessapprox M_V \lessapprox-0.165$, with the aforementioned red outliers removed.
-These cuts still retain a few blue outliers, particularly with $M_\textrm{V}\geq-4$.
-We suspect these colours have been overestimated for extinction, and therefore should be redder and within the theoretical MS colour limits.
+To summarize, our empirical criteria for the OGLE EW+ subsample which also includes binaries with slightly asymmetric light curves, are: